-- Combine the honey, sugar, and water in a small saucepan and heat slowly until the mixture begins to boil.
+Combine the honey or maple syrup, sugar, and water in a small saucepan and heat slowly until the mixture begins to boil.
 Let it simmer, uncovered, for 10 minutes.
 Remove from the heat and set aside.

-- Open the box of phyllo and place vertically in front of you on a clean work surface.
+Open the box of phyllo and place vertically in front of you on a clean work surface.
 Cut into three stacks of equally wide strips.
 Keep covered with a kitchen towel.
-Take one strip, brush with melted butter, top with a second strip and brush that with melted butter, too.
+Take one strip, brush with olive oil or melted butter, top with a second strip and brush that with olive oil or melted butter, too.

 Place a scant tablespoon of the pumpkin filling in the center bottom of the double phyllo strip and fold up like a flag, into a small even triangle.
 Place seam side down on a tray lined with parchment and continue with remaining filling and phyllo until everything is used up.

 Heat two inches of corn or sunflower oil in a frying pan until hot, place a few pieces at a time of the triangles in the hot oil and turn to brown on both sides.
 Remove, drain on paper towels and drizzle with the syrup.
 Sprinkle with additional cinnamon and ground walnuts if desired, and serve.